safe-scan-ai/cancer-ai-3/DOCS/validator.md

 - `--pm2_name`: Specifies the name of the PM2 process.
 Default is `"cancer_ai_vali"`.
 - `--wallet.name`: Specifies the wallet name to be used by the validator.
 - `--wallet.hotkey`: Specifies the hotkey associated with the wallet.
 - `--subtensor.network`: Specifies the network name.
-Default is `"test"`.
+Default is `"finney"`.
 - `--netuid`: Specifies the Netuid of the network.
-Default is `"163"`.
+Default is `"46"`.
 - `--logging.debug`: Enables debug logging if set to `1`.
 Default is `1`.